George Eliot: Memorials and tributes

 Several landmarks in her birthplace of Nuneaton are named in her honour.
 These include the George Eliot Academy, Middlemarch Junior School, George Eliot Hospital (formerly Nuneaton Emergency Hospital), and George Eliot Road, in Foleshill, Coventry.
 Also, The Mary Anne Evans Hospice in Nuneaton.
 A statue of Eliot is in Newdegate Street, Nuneaton, and Nuneaton Museum & Art Gallery has a display of artefacts related to her.

-A tunnel boring machine constructing the Bromford Tunnel on High Speed 2 was named in honour of her.

 In 2015, a new residence hall was named after Evans at Royal Holloway University of London, successor to Bedford College, which Evans attended in 1850-1.